invkrh/vnchart/README.md

         ```
     - **source**:

-        If the version is not satisfied, you can always install it from source.
-        Take a look at INSTALL file in the source zip file
+        Take a look at `INSTALL` file in the source zip file.
+Normally, there will be no more lib deps to install.

         ```bash
         $ ./configure --prefix=/usr --sysconfdir=/etc && make
         $ make install
         ```
     - **Check version**: `vnstat --version`

-* python 2.7 or 3.5

 ## Features